MynockSpit/no-boilerplate-redux/README.md

     )
     ```

-3. Connect your React components to your state.
-This causes the "magic" auto-update we're familiar with from React. (example uses [`react-redux`](https://github.com/reduxjs/react-redux))

     ```jsx
-    /* MyComponent.jsx */

-    // import the connect function from react-redux import { connect } from 'react-redux'
+    // In your component, import the connect function from react-redux import { connect } from 'react-redux'

-    ...
+    // ...

     // connect parts of your state
     const mapStateToProps = ({ count }) => ({ count })